 BUYER’S BROKER – REPRESENTING BUYERS

-My name is Michael Roché, Real Estate Broker and Owner of Length x Width (formerly knows as “Area New York”); a full-service real estate firm located in the Financial District.
+My name is Michael Roché, Real Estate Broker and Owner of Length x Width (formerly known as “Area New York”); a full-service real estate firm located in the Financial District.
 I have specialized in Lower Manhattan’s real estate market since 2004 and would be happy to share my knowledge and experience in real estate with you.

 BROKERAGE SERVICES – BUYERS